Snowflake-Labs/sfquickstarts/site/sfguides/src/building-snowflake-llm-based-functions-with-coalesce/building-snowflake-llm-based-functions-with-coalesce.md

 | Note: Not following these steps will cause delays and reduce your time spent in the Coalesce environment\! |
 | :---- |

-### Step 1: Create a Snowflake Trial Account
+### Step 1: Create a Snowflake Trial Account  {#step-1:-create-a-snowflake-trial-account}

 1. Fill out the Snowflake trial account form [here](https://signup.snowflake.com/?utm_source=google&utm_medium=paidsearch&utm_campaign=na-us-en-brand-trial-exact&utm_content=go-eta-evg-ss-free-trial&utm_term=c-g-snowflake%20trial-e&_bt=579123129595&_bk=snowflake%20trial&_bm=e&_bn=g&_bg=136172947348&gclsrc=aw.ds&gclid=Cj0KCQiAtvSdBhD0ARIsAPf8oNm6YH7UeRqFRkVeQQ-3Akuyx2Ijzy8Yi5Om-mWMjm6dY4IpR1eGvqAaAg3MEALw_wcB).
 Use an email address that is not associated with an existing Snowflake account.

-2. When signing up for your Snowflake account, select the region that is physically closest to you and choose Enterprise as your Snowflake edition.
-Please note that the Snowflake edition, cloud provider, and region used when following this guide do not matter.
+2. When signing up for your Snowflake account, select AWS as the cloud provider and either Oregon (us-west-2) or Ohio (us-east-2) and choose Enterprise as your Snowflake edition. ***Remember which region you set up your trial account in***.

 3. After registering, you will receive an email from Snowflake with an activation link and URL for accessing your trial account.
 Finish setting up your account following the instructions in the email.

-### Step 2: Create a Coalesce Trial Account with Snowflake Partner Connect
+### Step 2: Create a Coalesce Trial Account with Snowflake Partner Connect {#step-2:-create-a-coalesce-trial-account-with-snowflake-partner-connect}

 Once you are logged into your Snowflake account, sign up for a free Coalesce trial account using Snowflake Partner Connect.
 Check your Snowflake account profile to make sure that it contains your fist and last name.